SQL errors during site migration

 You need to change the charset of the problematic tables to one that is supported on both version of MySQL.

-Error in database synchronization for table X - It is not transferred
+Error in database migration for table X - It is not transferred

-During the final stage of synchronization, WP Synchro checks that everything is good, before actually
+During the final stage of migration, WP Synchro checks that everything is good, before actually

 overwriting the data.